 Love them, hate them, feel indifferent to them; whatever camp you’re in, you’ll enjoy this ride.
 As it takes us from the brothers’ reunion, tetchy rehearsals and finally to the big night of the concert, this film is watchable essentially for its ‘compelling portrait of complex human interpersonal dynamics’.
 See for yourself what took Britain by storm.

-Bros: After the Screaming Stops premieres on SBS VICELAND and On Demand, Monday 30 November at 9:25pm.
+Bros: After the Screaming Stops airs on SBS VICELAND at 11.15pm on Sunday 16 January.
+It will stream at SBS On Demand for 30 days after it goes to air.
 Watch the trailer now: